Creating Workflow blocks¶

 - this property will be used to give the step a unique name and let other steps selects it via selectors

-Adding batch-oriented inputs¶
+Adding inputs¶

 Let's see how to add definitions of those inputs to manifest: